readthedocs/template/docs/settings.rst

    - Enter the root folder for ACPDeluxe or click '...' to select one from a dialog window.
    - The default value is "C:/MSC/ACP Deluxe/"

-Select Station Manager V2 PENDING_OUT Folder
+Select Station Manager V2 Folder
 --------
    - Enter the PENDING_OUT folder for SMv2 or click '...' to select one from a dialog window.
    - the default value is "C:/MSC/StationManagerV2/PENGING_OUT"